AI Receptionist Australia — 24/7 Bookings, Triage & After-Hours

 "What happens when the AI makes a mistake?"

 It will.
 The question is what kind of mistake, and what the failure mode is.
 We design for fail-safe: any ambiguity, any clinical question, any urgent keyword routes to a human with full call context.
 The AI never invents an answer, never gives clinical advice, never promises a slot it can't book.
-The error rate we monitor weekly is intent misclassification — typically 4–8% — and those calls land on a human anyway.
+The error rate we monitor weekly is intent misclassification, tracked against your own baseline, and those calls land on a human anyway.

 "Our reception team will resist."